Continuing Education Activity

 There is no standardized laboratory monitoring established for terbinafine.
 In light of reports of both mild and severe liver injuries, clinicians often perform liver enzyme testing.
 The FDA recommends measuring serum transaminases before drug initiation.
 Although no established monitoring guidelines exist, the average time to drug-induced liver injury is nearly 30 days and usually within three months.
 Therefore, monitoring for idiosyncratic liver injury during this period may be reasonable.
 Blood dyscrasias may also rarely occur, and complete blood counts serve to monitor for this adverse drug effect.

 Taste disturbances, nausea, vomiting, abdominal cramping, and headache may occur in patients taking terbinafine.
 Despite these untoward effects, the continuation of the medication is often dependent on the severity of symptoms and the patient's discomfort threshold.
 Discontinuation may be appropriate to resolve most symptoms.
 Although multiple symptoms may present in patients taking therapeutic or supratherapeutic doses of terbinafine, the most concerning and consistent severe adverse effects occur in the liver.

 Hepatotoxicity may be asymptomatic and only detectable by lab evaluation and evidence of transaminitis.
 Liver enzymes over two times the normal value requires immediate discontinuation.
 Supportive care, including liver transplantation (in severe cases), may be necessary.

 Enhancing Healthcare Team Outcomes

-The level of evidence demonstrating terbinafine efficacy as compared to placebo and alternative systemic anti-fungal agents is Level-I with confirmation from multiple randomized controlled trials.
+The level of evidence demonstrating terbinafine efficacy compared to placebo and alternative systemic anti-fungal agents is Level-I with confirmation from multiple randomized controlled trials.